Is it okay to dress your toddler for sleep in a sleep sack? You bet! Here are some of the best wearable blankets and sleep sacks for toddlers.

 The Hudson Baby sleep sack is similar to the Halo, but you can often find it for a more affordable price.

 Like the Halo, the Hudson Baby sleep sacks range in sizes from 0-24 months.
-Even through the sizing tops out at 24 months, many families have written in their reviews that the sleep sack runs big and has lasted their toddler well past two years old.
+Even through the sizing tops out at 24 months, many families expressed that the sleep sack runs big and has lasted their toddler well past 2 years old.

 This sleep sack has both short sleeve and long sleeve options, so there’s a good option for any season or climate.
 It’s also available in fleece or minky textures, depending on the feel you’re looking for.